 Develop learning goals with your intern to identify outcomes and desired experiences.
-Learning goals should be SMART (specific, measurable, attainable, realistic, and time-bound).
-To ensure time is spent productively, collaborate your intern in creating these goals.
+Learning goals should be SMART (Specific, Measurable, Attainable, Realistic, and Time-bound).
+To ensure time is spent productively, collaborate with your intern to create these goals.
 Learning goals may relate to: